Minister for Victims & Community Safety: History

 From 1999 to 2007 responsibility for Community Safety rested with the Minister for Justice and the Deputy Minister for Justice.
 The Salmond government, elected following the 2007 Scottish Parliament election created the junior post of the Minister for Community Safety who assists the Cabinet Secretary for Justice, in the Scottish Justice Department.
 After the 2011 Scottish Parliament election the post was renamed Minister for Community Safety and Legal Affairs and was given additional responsibilities for tackling sectarianism.
 It was renamed again to simply Minister for Community Safety in June 2018.

 List of office holders

-The incumbent Minister for Victims and Community Safety is Siobhian Brown MSP who was appointed by First Minister Humza Yousaf to the role on 29 March 2023.
+The incumbent Minister for Victims and Community Safety is Kirsten Oswald MSP who was appointed by First Minister John Swinney to the role on 21 May 2026.